AUAP/AP2017/all_miniex/mini_ex8/README.md

 2) You are required to **add a new function** based on the selected coding challenge.
 Draw a flow chart of the selected coding challenge together with your new function.
 Upload your sketch + a flow chart to the directory called "mini_ex8"

-3) Create a README file and upload the a directory called mini_ex8.
+3) Create a README file and upload to the same directory.
 The readme file should address the following:
 - What is your selected coding challenge?
 - What function have you added?
 - What is the difficulty of this week mini exercise?